codacy/docs/docs/organizations/organization-overview.md

 The **Last updated repositories** list displays the last updated repositories, sorted by reverse date of the last update.
 Each item displays the date of the last update and the current grade of the repository.

-Click **See all** to see all the organization repositories that you follow on Codacy.
+Click **See all** to see all the repositories that you follow on Codacy.

 ![Last updated repositories](images/organization-overview-repositories-last-updated.png)